 NOTE: "Ongoing intermittent basis" means that the student's medical or psychiatric condition is of such a nature or severity that it is anticipated that the student will be absent for periods of at least two days at a time multiple times during the school year totaling at least ten days or more of absences.
-Also, there is no requirement that a student be absent from school a minimum number of days before the student qualifies for home or hospital instruction.
+However, there is no requirement that a student be absent from school a minimum number of days before the student qualifies for home or hospital instruction.

 The main goal of home/hospital services is to provide the student access to instruction while the student is away from school managing an illness.
 This program strives to keep the student on track with classroom instruction and facilitate the seamless return to the classroom setting.
 The amount of instructional and related service time will not be less than five hours per week, unless a physician states otherwise in writing, and will only occur on regularly scheduled CPS school days.
-These services may be provided in person or virtually.
-Homebound support generally begins after regular school hours and ends by 7 p.m., but this must always be determined by a student's IEP team based on their individual special educational needs and medical advice from the licensed physician, licensed physician's assistant, or licensed advanced practice nurse, and consultation with the family.
+These services may be provided in person or virtually by a teacher with a valid PEL and the appropriate endorsements.
+Homebound support generally occurs after regular school hours, and this must always be determined by a student's IEP team based on their individual special educational needs and medical advice from the licensed physician, licensed physician's assistant, or licensed advanced practice nurse, and consultation with the family.
 The IEP team must also determine the amount and frequency of any related services a student requires to access their education in the home/hospital setting, if eligible.